danbev/learning-quantum-computing/README.md

 This was touched upon above but this section is added to go through a complete example.
-A complex vector space is a set of vectors, each being a one dimensional array of a fixed length and with complex numbers as entries.
-And as we have see this set describes the state of the quantum system.
+A complex vector space is a set of vectors, each being a one dimensional array of fixed length and with complex numbers as entries.
+And as we have seen this set describes the state of the quantum system.

 Example:
 ```